Become a Wholetime Firefighter

 - Specialist rescue

 The course will be over a 14-week period involving a variety of day and evening sessions.
-Further information regarding the next on-call modular course can be requested from Recruitment.
+Further information regarding the next On-Call modular course can be requested from email@example.com.